rehierl/node-tree-outliner/about-basics.md

 A section is closed, if no more associations are allowed.

-* From that point on, a section is fully defined/qualified.
+* From that point on, a section is fully defined/qualified by the sectioning node and the section's nodes.

 **TODO** -
-produce a table-of-contents on the fly
+it must be possible produce a table-of-contents on the fly - a TOC is just a hierarchical listing of section properties (e.g. titles)

 ### associated resources